konrad-jamrozik/mining-sandboxes-icse2016/README.md

 ### Table 2 data

 The data is interpretation of the tables from files in the [summaries for 18 uia tcs vs 2h runs (3.5h for snapchat)](results/summaries for 18 uia tcs vs 2h runs (3.5h for snapchat)) directory.
-The same kind of manual interpretation procedure has been applied as in case of Figure 2 data.
+The same kind of manual interpretation procedure has been applied as in case of [Figure 3 data](#figure-3-data).
 In addition, if consequitve sequence of previously unknown API calls has been observed, we assume user would be present with only one confirmation, as counted on the table.

 ### Figure 7 data